Huotes/CommitMaker/README.md

 If the box says: 'This software requires Windows 7 or better' Does that mean it'll run on Linux?

 Chuck Norris once ate four 30lb bowling balls without chewing.

+The phrase 'balls to the wall' was originally conceived to describe Chuck Norris entering any building smaller than an aircraft hangar.